Nevermore-FMS/poesitory/README.md

 ## Identifiers

-Plugins on poesitory use identifiers when pulling.
+Plugins on Poesitory use identifiers when pulling.
 Their structure is as follows:

 ```
 pluginname[#channel][@version]